mercari/grpc-federation/docs/references.md

 `details` is a list of validation rules and error details.
 If the validation fails, the corresponding error details are set.
 Either `if` or `details` must be specified.
 The other error detail types will be supported soon.

-Variables local to the scope of the validation error detail can be defined with `def`.

 | field                                                                                        | type                                    | required or optional |
 |----------------------------------------------------------------------------------------------|-----------------------------------------|----------------------|